odigie-oduware/unicorn-companies-sql/README.md

 ### MySQL

-MySQL is used for data cleaning and exploratory data analysis.
+MySQL was used for data cleaning and exploratory data analysis.

 ### Data Cleaning